brainvisa/brainvisa.github.io/cluster.md

 * On the login node

 You must ssh to the TGCC using the ``-Y`` option to allow X11 forwarding.
-The on the login node you can use graphical commands, like ``gedit``. pcocc containers must be run using the ``-e DISPLAY`` option:
+Then on the login node you can use graphical commands, like ``gedit``. pcocc containers must be run using the ``-e DISPLAY`` option:

     pcocc run -s -e DISPLAY -I brainvisa-5.0.4